 This 1st October take a stand against ageism

 The International Day of Older Persons is an opportunity to highlight the important contributions that older people make to society and raise awareness of the issues and challenges of ageing in today’s world (see the United Nations Programme on Ageing).
 Resolution 45/106, passed by the United Nations General Assembly on 14th December 1990, declared 1st October to be the International Day of Older Persons.
 This observance is similar to National Grandparents Day in the United States and Canada, the Double Ninth Festival in China and Respect for the Aged Day in Japan.

 Ageism is stereotyping and discrimination on the basis of a person’s age.
 Ageism is widespread and an insidious practice which has harmful effects on the health of older adults.
 COTA challenge everyone to identify and question these internalized ageist attitudes, and to understand the serious impact that these attitudes have.

 For older people, ageism is an everyday challenge.
-Overlooked for employment, restricted from social services and stereotyped in the media, ageism marginalizes and excludes older people in their communities.
+Overlooked for employment, restricted from social services and stereotyped in the media, ageism marginalises and excludes older people in their communities.

 Age-based stereotypes influence behaviours, policy development and even research.
 Addressing these must lie at the core of any public-health response to population ageing.
 (World Report on Ageing and Health)